goblimey/go-ntrip/README.md

 The next message frame starts immediately after, with no intervening newline byte.
-That could be a few lines of NMEA messages, each separated from the next by a newline, or it could be another RTCM messages, signalled by the special 0xd3 byte.
+That could be a few NMEA messages, each separated from the next by a newline, or it could be another RTCM messages, signalled by the special 0xd3 byte.

-Whe observing GLONASS satellites, the rover also needs GLONASS code phase bias messages to supplement the MSMs.
+Whe observing GLONASS satellites, the rover also needs GLONASS code phase bias messages to supplement the GLONASS MSMs.
 They contain a single value,
 the bias.
 My equipment consistently produces bias values of zero.